 Rising and sprawling north of CA 190 a few miles east of Stovepipe Wells in DVNP, the Mesquite Flat Dunes irresistibly draw the traveler’s eye.
 The highest of the dunes here rises only about 100’, but the curves and colors of these dunes are as graceful as those in any other range of sand dunes, and the beautiful photographs on the small world of SP and in the wider world beyond it is testament to that.
 If you see a calendar photograph of rippled, golden or reddish dunes with barren desert peaks in the distance, chances are the photograph is of the Mesquite Flat Dunes.
 It is both delightful and fun to explore and climb these dunes, and unless you head into them during a sandstorm or at midday during the summer, it is almost impossible to have a disappointing experience among these waves of sand.

-Getting ThereThere are two convenient ways to access the dunes.
-The first is to drive east of Stovepipe Wells on CA 190 and park in a lot built primarily for dunes visitors.
+Getting ThereDrive east of Stovepipe Wells on CA 190 and park in a lot built primarily for dunes visitors.
 Previously, most folks would drive on the road, spy a section of the dunes (they are north of the road) that intrigued them, park at the side of the road, and head out (expect about a mile of hiking to reach the heart of the dunes).
 Perhaps because too many people were partially parked on the pavement and creating a traffic hazard, the Park Service had the lot put in.

-In summary, the highest and barest of the dunes (many of the lower and gentler dunes have mesquite trees and other desert plants growing from and anchoring them) are best reached by parking along CA 190 and walking from there.
+In summary, the highest and barest of the dunes (many of the lower and gentler dunes have mesquite trees and other desert plants growing from and anchoring them) are best reached from the parking area along CA 190.
 The dunes are farther away than they appear to be (1-2 miles away), so carry plenty of water, especially in summer, when this is no place for a “quick trip” from the car.

-Red TapePlease stop at the first ranger station or visitor center to pay the $20 entrance fee.
+Red TapePlease stop at a ranger station, visitor center, or self-pay kiosk to pay the $20 entrance fee.

 Don’t go in summer unless you go at dawn or at night.
 Daytime temperatures in summer frequently exceed 120 F. The dunes themselves, which radiate the heat, get much hotter than that.
 Think of asphalt or leather seats under a hot sun, and you have a picture of what the sands can feel like.
 In such conditions, avoid contacting the sands with your bare skin.